Dark Mode

 The biometrics appointment is required for various immigration applications, including but not limited to adjustment of status, Green Card renewal or replacement, work permit applications, naturalization applications, temporary protected status applications or petitions to remove conditions on residence.

-For more info on the application process, explore how long it takes to get a receipt from USCIS after filing an application.
+Explore how long it takes to get a receipt from USCIS after filing an application.

 Getting Ready For Your Biometrics Appointment